 The crisis has forced companies to introduce elements of agile methodology into their content models.
 Content has been produced in shorter, faster sprints, with bigger themes explored iteratively over time.
 Subject matter experts have made themselves available ‘on tap’ to support fast-track thought leadership projects like never before.

-It has worked so well that many businesses are now determined to retain a more agile model as part of their longer-term thought leadership strategy.
+It has worked so well that many businesses are now determined to retain a more agile model as part of their longer-term thought leadership strategy and content engine.

 2. Create a prediction framework